DavidWells/analytics/README.md

 <details>
   <summary>Browser usage</summary>

-  When importing global `analytics` into your project from a cdn the library is expose via a global `_analytics` variable.
+  When importing global `analytics` into your project from a CDN, the library exposes via a global `_analytics` variable.

   Call `_analytics.init` to create an analytics instance.